Superhoben/MD-simulation-CDIO/index.rst

 Tests
 =====
 In order to verify the simulations, as well as all implemented properties, a number of tests were performed.
 These tests include unit-tests which were performed on every individual function that calculates a specific property of the system, as well as larger system tests, which ran simulations and tested all implemented properties.
-In order to verify that the results were reasonable, the calculated values were compared to reference values from Physics Handbook and other online sources.
+In order to verify that the results were reasonable, the calculated values were compared to reference values from Physics Handbook (Nordling & Österman, 2006) and other online sources.
 It was made sure that the simulations reached equillibrium.
 Below are the results from the larger system tests.

 NVT Simulations
 -----------